Categories: Sales Funnels

 Engagement ends at delivery

-A note on the partial entries: some full-service agencies may run ad campaigns with results tracking.
+A note on partial entries: Some full-service agencies may run ad campaigns with results tracking enabled.
 That is closer to an operator model in that narrow area.
 The points above are drawn for BPO, managed dialing, and sales floor work.
 In those areas, the operator model is needed.
 The agency or consultant model falls short.

 Three Signs That an Agency or Consultant Is Disguised as an Operator

 The word “operator” has spread across BPO marketing.
 It sounds better than “vendor” or “agency.”
-Some companies that are really agencies or consultants now call themselves operators.
+Some companies that were really agencies or consultants are now calling themselves operators.
 They want the trust that comes with the label.
 But they do not have the systems to back it up.

 According to 2026 DemandSage data, 66% of U.S. companies now outsource at least one department.
 About 300,000 U.S. jobs are outsourced each year.
 As demand grows, more vendors rebrand as “operators” without changing how they work.
 Here is how the difference can be spotted.